lexibank/tlopo/out/vol2/chapter3.md

 Blust (ACD) attributes, to varying Austronesian interstages, a number of fairly similar forms whose gloss includes one or more of the following: ‘ash’, ‘dust’, ‘cinders’, ‘powder’.
-These forms include PAn &ast;qabu ‘ash, cinders, powder’, PMP &ast;abus ‘ashes’, &ast;qabuk ‘dust’, and PWMP &ast;abuR, &ast;apuk, &ast;qabug ‘dust’.
-PAn &ast;qabu, by far the most widely attested of these forms, is continued with regular reflexes in a number of Oceanic languages.
+These forms include PAn _&ast;qabu_ ‘ash, cinders, powder’, PMP _&ast;abus_ ‘ashes’, _&ast;qabuk_ ‘dust’, and PWMP _&ast;abuR_, _&ast;apuk_, _&ast;qabug_ ‘dust’.
+PAn _&ast;qabu_, by far the most widely attested of these forms, is continued with regular reflexes in a number of Oceanic languages.

 <table>
 <tr>